a-r-m-i-n/ubuntu-bionic-lamp/README.md

 ## Configuration

-In home directory of vagrant user are some php.ini files located, which are sym-linked in conf.d folders of php versions.
+In home directory of Vagrant user are some php.ini files located, which are sym-linked in conf.d folders of php versions.
 The following files are existing:

 * **php-5.6.ini** Just used with PHP 5.6